opticdev/optic/website/blog/documenting-an-express-api-with-optic.md

 ```

 Now let's pause and restart the server.
 Proceed to `localhost:8000/api/v1/articles`.
-You should try making a post request to the above route, and if you've followed the steps correctly so far, the request should go true.
+You should try making a post request to the above route, and if you've followed the steps correctly so far, the request should go through.

 Note that you should revisit the beginning of this article and look for omissions in your own code should you encounter any issues after restarting your server.
 You can also Google the error message you received for more insight.